-I shoot competitively in one or two matches every week.
+I shoot competitively in two or three matches every week.
 They’re just club matches; nothing close to a professional level.
 And even at the club level, I’m usually only a middle of the pack shooter.
 In any case, at a recent match I was reminded why I go armed . . . all the time . . . and everywhere.

 One of my fellow competitors, a gentleman I suppose to be few years younger than me, lives in a small unincorporated community here in North Central Florida.
 One evening he left his home to buy some groceries at a local market.

 I don’t know all the details, but someone was evidently unhappy with the manner of his driving and followed him home.
 As my friend was exiting his vehicle, a significantly bigger and significantly younger man exited his own vehicle and said: “Old man, you’re about to get a beat down.”
 In the ensuing struggle my acquaintance was picked up and thrown head first onto the ground, significantly injuring his shoulder.

 As you might expect, my fellow-shooter has a concealed carry permit and is proficient in the use of firearms, however, he was not carrying a gun at the time of this incident.
 Perhaps he figured he did not need one for a quick trip to the local grocery store.

 1. The assailant was younger and bigger than my friend.
 The established principle of “Disparity of Force” would have almost certainly justified the use of a firearm in this case.
 (NOTE: “Disparity of Force is defined as a situation that any reasonable person would conclude places you at an overwhelming disadvantage in your effort to protect yourself against immediate and serious bodily injury.” – Ben Findley, USA Carry)

 2. My friend was in his own driveway.
 As I understand Florida law, he had no duty to retreat, and given the disparity of force, would probably have been unable to do so.
 Florida has a “Stand Your Ground” Law, which would have further justified his use of a firearm.